Nancy Wake: SOE

 After reaching Britain, Wake joined the Special Operations Executive and was trained in several programs.
 Vera Atkins, who was the senior female in the SOE overseeing the agents going into France, recalls her as "a real Australian bombshell.
 Tremendous vitality, flashing eyes.
 Everything she did, she did well."
 Training reports record that she was "a very good and fast shot" and possessed excellent fieldcraft.
 She was noted to "put the men to shame by her cheerful spirit and strength of character."

 On 29–30 April 1944 as part of the three-person "Freelance" team headed by John Hind Farmer (code name "Hubert"), Wake parachuted into Auvergne province, France.
 Resistance leader Henri Tardivat discovered Wake tangled in a tree.
-He remarked, "I hope that all the trees in France bear such beautiful fruit this year," to which she replied, "Don't give me that French shit."
+He remarked, "I hope that all the trees in France bear such beautiful fruit this year," to which she replied, "Cut out that bullshit and get me out of this tree."
 Denis Rake, a radio operator, was the third member of the team.

 The team was to be a liaison between London and the local maquis group headed by Émile Coulaudon (Gaspard).
 The team's initial relationship with Gaspard was frosty.
 He wanted money and arms from the allies but was not cooperative until the French Forces of the Interior in London, the umbrella organization for the disparate resistance groups in France, instructed him to cooperate.
 SOE began sending in large amounts of arms, equipment, and money.

 Wake's duties were pinpointing locations at which the material and money were parachuted in, collecting it, and allocating it among the maquis, including pay to individual soldiers.
 Wake carried with her a list of the targets the maquis were to destroy before the invasion of France by the Allies (which would take place on 6 June).
 The destruction of communication lines and other facilities throughout France would hinder the German response to the invasion.

 Disaster.
 The reach of the maquis exceeded their grasp.
 On 20 May, Couloudon declared a general mobilization of resistance fighters, collecting in total about 7,000 men divided into three groups.
 His objective was to demonstrate that the resistance was able to liberate areas from the Germans with its own forces.
 On 2 June, the Germans launched a probing attack on Couloudon's base at Mont Mouchet; on 10 June the Germans launched a larger attack, and on 20 June encircled Couloudon's positions and forced the resistance fighters to flee after taking heavy casualties.
 Wake and the members of her team accompanied groups of maquis in a three-day 150 km, retreat westward to the village of Saint-Santin.